Our in-house compost toilet guru Martin, will help explain everything:

 Due to the volume of liquid being relatively small (under 10 litres per day), the soak-away pit for urine doesn’t have to be very big.

 For a ‘typical’ house with 4 occupants, a soak-away pit of around 50 x 50 x 50cm is adequate.
-Dig the hole, fill with hardcore and gravel etc. and run the urine pipe into the top of the pit.
+Dig the hole, line it with a weed membrane to help slow soil movement, and fill with 10mm limestone or a suitable gravel etc. and run the urine pipe into the top of the pit.

-These are general guidelines, so adapt them to your local ground conditions accordingly – if you are concerned, you can conduct a ‘percolation’ test to measure how quickly your soil lets liquid pass through it.
-All soak-away pits should be in a position not generally affected by flooding, in other words, use common sense.
+These are general guidelines, so adapt them to your local ground conditions accordingly – if you are concerned, you can conduct a ‘percolation’ test to measure how quickly your soil lets liquid pass through it, although the amount of urine is incredibly small and once in the ground will be very diluted so should not pose any risks or concerns.
+Use common sense and it should be fine.

 Because the urine is being discharged underground, there will be no odours detected above ground, and microbes and bacteria will start to colonise the area and feed off the nutrients in the urine.